 - Extracurricular activities: we are an active campus looking for active students

-- Personal statement (essay): the personal statement is a chance for us to hear your voice and learn more about you as a person
+- Personal statement (essay) and optional Stonehill College question: these personal elements provide a chance for us to hear your voice and learn more about you as a person

 Class of 2021